 It's price that really helps Hisense TVs stand out.
-Its 4K TVs are often several hundred pounds cheaper than their rivals.
+Its TVs are often several hundred pounds cheaper than their closest rivals.

 Below, we cover exactly what technology you'll see in Hisense TVs and how they differ from more established brands.
 We also detail everything we know about its ranges.

-It used to be the case that Hisense couldn't match the likes of LG and Samsung when it came to features, but that's not a fair assessment any more.
-Hisense sets are packed with interesting options and envelope-pushing technology.
+It used to be the case that Hisense couldn't match the likes of LG and Samsung when it came to features, but that's no longer a fair assessment.
+The best Hisense TVs are packed with interesting options and envelope-pushing technology.

-One of the criticisms of OLEDs is that they lack the brightness of backlit TVs, Hisense's dual cell panels should give the best of OLED contrast with the brightness of a backlit TV.
+One of the criticisms of OLEDs is that they lack the brightness of backlit TVs.
+In theory, Hisense's dual cell panels should give the best of OLED contrast combined with the brightness of a backlit TV.

-Hisense Laser TVs aren't really TVs at all, they have far more in common with projectors.
+Hisense Laser TVs aren't really TVs as we know them at all, they have far more in common with projectors.
 They still have screens, usually huge ones, but the majority of the technology is found in the box pointing up at it.

-It's a short-throw projector, though, and sits very close to the screen, unlike the ones you'd find in the cinema.
-The new models for 2020 are 4K and will have speakers in the screen for the first time.
+It's a short-throw projector, though, and sits very close to the screen.
+Unlike the ones you'd find in the cinema.
+Unusually for a projector, the screen that displays the projected image has speakers built in.

 You'll have a hard time finding a TV that you can't connect to the internet in 2021 and Hisense TVs are all smart in this manner.
 Each manufacturer has its own interface for downloading apps and accessing smart features.
 Hisense's is called VIDAA U.